gmefmax/sample_app/README.md

 This is Video three from the video cast of the RailsTutorial.org

-Created by Jagger Kyne 2013
+Created by Jagger Kyne June 2013